On-Point-RND/Seminars-Cuda-and-Triton/cuda/README.md

 # Examples of CUDA kernels

-`gpu_programming`: This directory contains presentation slides introducing GPU programming with CUDA kernels.
+`GPU Programming.pdf`: This directory contains presentation slides introducing GPU programming with CUDA kernels.

 `vector_add`: This directory includes code in both Python and C++ for implementing vector addition.